mattxwang/qwerhacks-web-dev-workshop/README.md

 [Firebase](https://firebase.google.com) is a "comprehensive app development platform" designed to make developers' lives easier.
 Specifically, it implements a lot of common back-end functionalities for you (like database management, user authentication, analytics, hosting, monitoring, and testing).

 Today, we'll use **Cloud Firestore**, which is a database scheme and manager provided by Firebase.
 It simplifies a huge (and I really mean *huge*) part of making apps.

-Firebase itself will manage deploying and hosting the server; we'll use Firebase's Javascript library to communicate with that server.
+For us, Firebase itself will manage deploying and hosting the server; we'll use Firebase's Javascript library to communicate with that server.
 Later on in the workshop, I'll walk you through how to set up a Firebase app.

 Firebase is a product that's sold by Google, though many of its supporting libraries are open-source.
 It's a comparatively new product that competes in many fields of web development, but doesn't have a single competitor.
 I talk a bit more about Firebase [in the appendix](#more-firebase).